DaBrown95/safe-wiki/README.md

 ### Attribution

 SAFE Wiki is based upon the efforts of the [Kiwix](http://www.kiwix.org/) project.
 More specifically [Kiwix JS](https://github.com/kiwix/kiwix-js), from which a large portion of SAFE Wiki is based upon.
-A big thank you to everyone who has contributed to the Kiwix Project
+A big thank you to everyone who has contributed to the Kiwix Project.

-Please note that SAFE Wiki is not endorsed by or associated with the Kiwix projet.
+Please note that SAFE Wiki is not endorsed by or associated with the Kiwix project.

 ### The SAFE Network